 It is one of the most important factors for the success of the support belt that it must be used as advised by your doctor or medical professional.
 Although many factors make it difficult to wear the brace, like interference in daily routine tasks or discomfort, the person may become used to wearing it after a few days.

 If it is too uncomfortable to be used, your physician may help you adjust the belt.
 It is recommended that you consult your physician before abandoning the belt entirely.

 According to studies, the spine support belt shows more effective results when it is considered as potentially beneficial and positive thoughts are maintained regarding its effects.
 If your family members, friends or colleagues encourage and support you about its use, it will enhance your attitudes towards the belt and its beneficial effects.

-Do Not Be Dependant Upon Belt for a Long Time
+Do Not Be Dependent Upon Belt for a Long Time

 Lumbar belts are commonly suggested for short term use.
-If you wear a belt more than its recommended time, it will lead to muscle atrophy also there are more chances that you will be dependant upon this belt which will result into the weakening of the back, enhance the chances of injury and aggravate the pain.
+If you wear a belt more than its recommended time, it will lead to muscle atrophy.
+Also, there are more chances that you will be dependent upon it, which will result into the weakening of the back, enhance the chances of injury and aggravate the pain.